-To the Vice Chancellor for Research and Innovation and Dean of the Institutes: 19.
-Together with the dean of the College of Arts and Sciences, work as a liaison between the BioFrontiers Institute and MCDB to coordinate their overall interaction, goals, and mission.

-To the Vice Chancellor for Infrastructure and Sustainability:

-20. Improve and regularize transportation and parking options between off-campus sites and the Main Campus to ease commuting, keeping in mind that the needs for faculty, staff, and students, including individuals with disabilities, may be different.
+- 16. Together with the MCDB chair, work on a business model to have maintenance costs of expensive equipment housed in MCDB covered proportionately by users coming in from other units. - To the Dean of the Graduate School:17.
+Together with the dean of the College of Arts and Sciences and the dean of the institutes, work as a liaison between the BioFrontiers Institute and MCDB to coordinate their overall interaction, goals, and mission. - Continue to work on addressing the issue of comparatively low teaching assistant stipends and attempt to increase the number of fellowships for graduate students. - To the Vice Chancellor for Infrastructure and Sustainability: 20.
+Improve and regularize transportation and parking options between off-campus sites and the Main Campus to ease commuting, keeping in mind that the needs for faculty, staff, and students, including individuals with disabilities, may be different.
 This could take the form of more frequent bus and shuttle transportation, or of offering parking permits that are eligible on the Main Campus, East Campus and Wilderness Place.
 MCDB faculty and staff who do commute should not have to pay additional costs for such services, as this penalizes campus employees who in many cases have been situated off-campus involuntarily.